 The version of the Eraser Engine, SONAR Engine, IPS Engine and other engines can usually be viewed using the SEP client's built-in Help and Support, Troubleshooting utility.
 Simply click on the Versions tab.
 For more details, please see How to Export Basic Troubleshooting Information from Symantec Endpoint Protection Clients.
 (There are sometimes instances where a file's File Version must be checked manually in Windows Explorer.)

-For the AntiVirus Engine (AVE), check the date and version number of the following files in the folder
+For SEP 12.1 clients the AntiVirus Engine (AVE) can be verified by checking the date and version number of the following files in the folder

 - Windows XP and Server 2003: C:\Program Files\Common Files\Symantec Shared\VirusDefs\20xxxxxx.xxx